-- Compensation and benefits in the operating divisions, which includes salaries, wages and commissions earned by the Company's employment consultants and branch managers on permanent and temporary placements. - Administrative compensation, which includes salaries, wages, payroll taxes and employee benefits associated with general management and the operation of the finance, legal, human resources and information technology functions. - Occupancy costs, which includes office rent, depreciation and amortization, and other office operating expenses. - · Recruitment advertising, which includes the cost of identifying job applicants. - Other selling, general and administrative expenses, which includes travel, bad debt expense, fees for outside professional services and other corporate-level expenses such as business insurance and taxes. - Acquisition, integration and restructuring charges, are legal expenses, travel expenses, finders fees, severance agreements and other expenses that the Company has expensed as incurred and related to various transactions the Company has or expects to execute.
-The Company expects to have these expenses each quarter while we continue our growth strategy, however these expenses would not necessarily be incurred by the Company on recurring basis in normal operations, without acquisitions.
+- Compensation and benefits in the operating divisions, which includes salaries, wages and commissions earned by the Company's employment consultants and branch managers on permanent and temporary placements. - · Administrative compensation, which includes salaries, wages, payroll taxes and employee benefits associated with general management and the operation of the finance, legal, human resources and information technology functions. - · Occupancy costs, which includes office rent, depreciation and amortization, and other office operating expenses. - · Recruitment advertising, which includes the cost of identifying job applicants. - Other selling, general and administrative expenses, which includes travel, bad debt expense, fees for outside professional services and other corporate-level expenses such as business insurance and taxes.

 The Company's largest selling, general and administrative expense is for compensation in the operating divisions.
-Most of the Company's employment consultants are paid on a commission basis and receive advances against future commissions.
-When commissions are earned, prior advances are applied against them and the consultant is paid the net amount.
-At that time, the Company recognizes the full amount as commission expense, and advance expense is reduced by the amount recovered.
-Thus, the Company's advance expense represents the net amount of advances paid, less amounts applied against commissions.
+Most of the Company's sales agents and recruiters are paid on a commission basis and receive advances against future commissions.
+When commissions are earned, prior advances are applied against them and the sales agent or recruiter is paid the net amount.
+The Company recognizes the full amount as commission expense, and advance expense is reduced by the amount recovered.
+Thus, the Company's advance expense represents the net amount of advances paid, less amounts applied against commissions, plus commission accruals for billed but uncollected revenue.

-Selling, general and administrative expenses for the year ended September 30, 2015, increased by approximately \$751,000 to approximately \$14.8 million as compared to the prior year of approximately \$14 million.
-The increase was primarily related to the general selling, general and administrative expenses of Scribe Solutions Inc. and Agile Resources Inc. and the additional acquisition, integration and restructuring expenses of approximately \$373,000 incurred during the year.
+Selling, general and administrative expenses for the year ended September 30, 2016, increased by approximately \$6.1 million to approximately \$19.9 million as compared to the prior year of approximately \$13.8 million.
+The increase was primarily related to the general selling, general and administrative expenses of Agile, Access and Paladin following their acquisitions by the Company.